kevin-f-ortega/redo/README.md

 * Improved the installation procedure.

+* Refactored and reorganized the code.

+* Added cycle detection, so that redo prints an error message and halts instead of hanging when it encounters a cyclic build dependence.

 * Fixed a glitch involving bad symlinks on some systems.

 * Fixed a bug that caused spurious warnings about updated files on some systems.

 * Removed the deprecated "old-args" feature.

-* Refactored and reorganized the code.

-The refactoring is ongoing.
-Once it is done, I plan to dig further into the code and add features to it (e.g., improved error reporting).

 ## Contents